 - By the end of 2013, 64% of all Brazilians over 18 years had a debit card, while 50% had a credit card, which underlines the importance of debit cards in Brazil.

 Brazilian’s economy has been growing since 2006.
 It has been only 2 years that worlds 7th biggest economy have started to show a small pace.
-All in all, the growth of Brazilian economy and potential of e-commerce market in Brazil are unstoppable.
+All in all, the growth of the Brazilian economy and the potential of the e-commerce market in Brazil are unstoppable.

 Although entering the Brazilian Market is not an easy ride, it does offer big opportunities to grow really fast for those who dare.
 With a predicted online retail growth of more than 20% in 2015, Brazil will continue being one of the outstanding opportunities for online retailers in Latin America and the world, even though the market will be always tough.